advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuthFailures.md

 ### [The client application has requested access to resource 'https://webdir.online.lync.com.'
 This request has failed because the client has not specified this resource in its requiredResourceAccess list](./AADAuth-DelegatePermissions.md)

 This error indicates that you have not configured your AAD app to be able to access the Skype for Business Online APIs.
-Read [AAD Auth Failures - The client application has requested access to resource 'https://webdir.online.lync.com.'](./AADAuth-DelegatePermissions.md) to learn how to correct the error.
+Read [AAD Auth Failures - The client application has requested access to resource 'https://webdir.online.lync.com.'
+This request has failed because the client has not specified this resource in its requiredResourceAccess list](./AADAuth-DelegatePermissions.md) to learn how to correct the error.

 ### [The reply address 'https://...' does not match the reply addresses configured for the application <...>](./AADAuth-ReplyURLs.md)